alternistom/webdl/README.md

 ## 2A) Getting the stream link via extension

-1. Install this in Firefox, https://addons.mozilla.org/en-US/firefox/addon/hls-stream-detector/ it will give you the youtube-dl command
+1. Install this in Firefox, https://addons.mozilla.org/en-US/firefox/addon/hls-stream-detector/ it will give you the stream link

+2. Ready to proceed to step 3.

 ## 2B) Getting the stream link manually